 Stevens Canyon is a classic Escalante drainage which remains relatively infrequently visited thanks to its remote location.
 With no major obstacles, Stevens makes for a great backpacking destination.
-Combined with the historical Baker Route, it makes for a great “connector” for longer hikes and is becoming a popular alternate for Hayduke Hikers looking to avoid the long tedious segment along the Escalante River.
+Combined with the historical Baker Route, it makes for a great “connector” for longer hikes and is becoming a popular alternate for hikers on the Hayduke Trail looking to avoid the long tedious segment along the Escalante River.

 Here is my description headed east-to-west and DOWN the canyon.
 If heading the other direction, click to reverse and read about the hike headed up canyon.